Learning to Retrieve User History and Generate User Profiles for Personalized Persuasiveness Prediction: Related Work

 \section{Related Work}

-\paragraph{Early Work on Personalized Persuasion} While \citet{tan-etal-2016-winning} established the view-change prediction task on the CMV dataset, subsequent work has enriched modeling by incorporating richer linguistic features, such as interaction dynamics and discourse relations \citep{ji-etal-2018-incorporating,hidey-mckeown-2018-persuasive}.
-Another line of research demonstrates the importance of personalization by leveraging persuadee characteristics in persuasion outcome prediction, including ideology, demographic, and personality traits \citep{lukin2017argument, durmus-cardie-2018-exploring,durmus-cardie-2019-corpus,durmus-cardie-2019-factors, al2020exploiting}.
+\paragraph{Early Work on Personalized Persuasion} Since \citet{tan-etal-2016-winning} established the view-change prediction task on the CMV dataset, subsequent work has enriched modeling by incorporating richer linguistic features, such as interaction dynamics and discourse relations \citep{ji-etal-2018-incorporating,hidey-mckeown-2018-persuasive}.
+More and more research demonstrated the importance of personalization by leveraging persuadee characteristics in persuasion outcome prediction, including ideology, demographic, and personality traits \citep{lukin2017argument, durmus-cardie-2018-exploring,durmus-cardie-2019-corpus,durmus-cardie-2019-factors, al2020exploiting}.
 However, they largely rely on pre-defined, explicit user attributes.
 Leveraging recent advances in LLMs, we infer richer persuasion-relevant user information from the users’ past writings.

 \paragraph{User Profiling for LLM Personalization}

 Early work has formulated LLM personalization as making models behave \emph{like} a specific user given their historical writings \citep{salemi2024lamp, mysore2024pearl}.
 Building on this, several studies have explored retrieval- and profiling-based approaches \citep{richardson2023integrating, li2024learning, salemi2024optimization, zhang2024guided}.
 These methods focus on linguistic style and topical relevance, remaining limited in capturing user \emph{values} \citep{qin-etal-2025-similarity}, which are crucial for personalized persuasion.
 Studies on personalized dialogue agents construct user profiles via summarization to generate user-aligned responses \citep{zhong2024memorybank, wang2025recursively}, but remain limited in dynamically adapting profiles to the current interaction context.